awsdocs/amazon-redshift-developer-guide/doc_source/r_WITH_clause.md

 ## Example: Recursive CTE<a name="r_WITH_clause-recursive-cte-example"></a>

 The following is an example of a recursive CTE that returns the number of employees that report directly or indirectly to John\.
+The recursive query contains a WHERE clause to limit the depth of recursion to less than 4 levels\.

 ```
 with recursive john_org(id, name, manager_id, level) as